 Reactions to CBD oil

-However, researchers do not know how safe CBD oil is, especially when used in high quantities.
+For this reason, most consumers do not know how safe their CBD oil is, especially when used in high quantities.

 A 2011 review of previous studies on CBD oil reports conflicting findings.
 The researchers suggest that, while long-term use and high doses up to 1,500 milligrams a day may be well tolerated by people, some adverse reactions have been observed.